xuhaocuhk/TilinGNN/README.md

 ### Dependencies:
 This project is implemented in Python 3.7.
 You need to install the following packages to run our program.
-- [Pytorch](https://pytorch.org/get-started/locally/)[Compulsory, to manipulate the tensors on GUP, and to build up the networks.]
+- [Pytorch](https://pytorch.org/get-started/locally/) (tested with v1.2.0): compulsory, to manipulate the tensors on GUP, and to build up the networks.
-- [Pytorch Geometric](https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html)[Compulsory, to build up the graph networks.]
+- [Pytorch Geometric](https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html) (tested with v1.3.2): compulsory, to build up the graph networks.
-- [Numpy](https://pypi.org/project/numpy/) [Compulsory, to manipulate the arrays and their computations.]
+- [Numpy](https://pypi.org/project/numpy/): compulsory, to manipulate the arrays and their computations.
-- [Shapely](https://pypi.org/project/Shapely/) [Compulsory, for geometric computations such as collision detection.]
+- [Shapely](https://pypi.org/project/Shapely/) (tested with v1.6.4): compulsory, for geometric computations such as collision detection.
-- [PyQT5](https://pypi.org/project/PyQt5/) [Compulsory, for rendering results, and display UI interface.]
+- [PyQT5](https://pypi.org/project/PyQt5/): compulsory, for rendering results, and display UI interface.
-- [Minizinc](https://pypi.org/project/minizinc/) [Optional, install it only when you use IP solvers]
+- [Minizinc](https://pypi.org/project/minizinc/): optional, install it only when you use IP solvers

 ### Usage
 We provide the following entry points for researchers to try our project: